Poinsettias are the most popular houseplants for Christmas in the…

 For summer annual grasses such as foxtail and crabgrass, putting down a preemergent herbicide in March gives protection throughout the growing season.
 We recommend Fertilome’s For All Seasons since its active ingredient lasts for up to 6 months.

 Little Barley grass and Annual Bluegrass (Poa Anna) are winter annuals that germinate in the fall and are noticed in the Spring.
-Hi-Yield’s Turf and Ornamental Weed and Grass Stopper applied in late August or early September prior to their germination is the best control.
+Hi-Yield’s Turf and Ornamental Weed and Grass Stopper applied in late August or early September before their germination is the best control.

 Perennial weeds are much harder to control.
-Orchard grass and Johnson grass can only be killed with nonselective herbicides such as Hi-Yield’s Killzall The area that is sprayed must be either reseeded or sodded afterward.
-Always make sure that the seed you buy is clean and has zero weed or other crop seeds in it.
-Orchardgrass is always listed as “other crop” so overseeding with low quality seed can easily make a lawn worse instead of better.
+Orchard grass and Johnson grass can only be killed with nonselective herbicides such as Hi-Yield’s Killzall The sprayed area must be either reseeded or sodded afterward.
+Always ensure that the seed you buy is clean and has zero weed or other crop seeds.
+Orchardgrass is always listed as “other crop” so overseeding with low-quality seed can easily make a lawn worse instead of better.

 Little Barley Grass – Winter Annual